 You can simply record from your computer right from your home, without ever having to step outside the door.

 But, as with everything else, using your computer as a guitar accessory isn’t free, and depending on your goals it isn’t cheap, either.
-In this article we’ll talk about how you can plug your guitar into your computer to do a number of different things, including record your own personal music or even your band’s music.
+In this article, we’ll talk about how you can plug your guitar into your computer to do a number of different things, including recording your own personal music or even your band’s music.

 Despite all of your great modern equipment, you can’t just plug your guitar into your computer.
 Why is that, you may ask?
 Well, because computers weren’t made to be amps, and so far as we know there are no plans to make a computer built specifically for a guitar.
 It would be too expensive and the market would be far too restricted for it if there were.